EdTech Business Insurance

 Independent contractors face many of the same risks as bigger businesses, but with their own personal assets at stake.
 Business insurance can help cover medical expenses, legal defense costs, and expensive repairs.

-Contractors may need general liability insurance to qualify for a lease or loan.
+Contractors may need general liability insurance to qualify for a lease or a business loan.
 A general liability policy can also protect your business from copyright infringement claims.

 Tech E&O is also crucial, as it protects against claims that your edtech platform caused a client to lose money, or that you failed to deliver promised online learning services.
 It also protects consultants against accusations that their advice caused financial harm.